simonadler1/FetchRewardsTakehome/README.md

-# FetchRewardsTakehome
+# Installation
-After cloning the repo run the following in the project directory to download the dependencies
+After cloning the repo run the following in the project directory to download the dependencies:

     ```console
     go mod download
     ```